vibr77/AppleIIDiskIIStm32F411/README.md

 ## What is coming next ##

 - Creation of a PCB with the STM32 chip directly,
+- add root panel and config panel
+- Add mkfs in the config panel
 - Addition of protection to 20 pin connector inversion,
 - Support of dsk,po image format for reading,
 - Support of nic,woz 1.x -> 2.1 for writing,